szegedai/tf_ood_robustness/hample_hist_ood/README.md

 Running `eval_ood4.py` creates the models' predictions for the various (robustness) evaluation scenarios: $D_{in}$, $D_{\mathbb{N}}$, $D_{sub}$.
 `scripts.calc_auroc.py` calculates the Area Under the Receiver Operating Characteristic Curve (AuROC) scores.

+### Notes
+Make sure to check the `readme` files in the subfolders to avoid any complications.